 The side channel is the outer edge of the stereo field.
 Boosting the side channel will give the listener the perception of a wider sound.
 M/S decoding stems from the microphone technique of the same name invented by Alan Blumlein in 1934.

 Mid/Side can be a very powerful tool, but a little definitely goes a long way, and you need to be careful of going too far as more extreme settings can cause phase and imbalance issues.

 Automating Mid/Side effects is a fun way to add width to synths or guitars during a particular section of a song.
 Another cool trick is to raise the mid-channel on the overheads to get more focus and punch out of the kick and snare.

 Wideners and Stereo Imagers

 The center of a stereo image is where the important stuff is going to happen.
-The vocals are arguably the most important and you’ll always find them located smack dab in the center.
+The vocals are arguably the most important, and you’ll always find them located smack dab in the center.
 You’ll also need to make sure both channels are balanced.
-This can sometimes be difficult during the mixing phase as there are times where you’ll want a mono sound playing through both speakers that is conflicting too much with more important elements.
-A widener is the perfect tool for getting an element out of the way of the center while still keeping stereo image balanced.
+This can sometimes be difficult during the mixing phase as there are times when you’ll want a mono sound playing through both speakers that is conflicting too much with more important elements.
+A widener is a perfect tool for getting an element out of the way of the center while still keeping the stereo image balanced.
 I hate pulling a guitar or keyboard over to one side without another sound on the other side to balance (unless I’m specifically going for that effect or want something to really stick out).
-There are multiple ways widening plugins make the image seem widener and most involve some sort of phase manipulation.
+There are multiple ways widening plugins make the image seem wider, and most involve some phase manipulation.

-My favorites wideners are the stock Stereo Spread in Logic Pro X and also the Waves S1 Stereo Imager.
+My favorite wideners are the stock Stereo Spread in Logic Pro X and also the Waves S1 Stereo Imager.

 Replacing the sample is one way to fix a problem but using a transient designer is a much quicker and more efficient way if you are looking to adjust the attack or sustain of a particular sound.